+- 3.26.
 Healthcare buildings should be designed to provide comfortable internal environments for the diverse healthcare services and occupancy groups that they serve.
 Thermal discomfort can have an immediate and serious impact on occupant health and wellbeing and temperature extremes can worsen chronic conditions.
 Heat also has indirect health effects, including altering human behaviour, the transmission of diseases, health service delivery, air quality and critical social infrastructure.
-It is therefore vitally important that the design of buildings is accurately modelled to ensure that they deliver comfortable and stable internal environments for all occupants, during all seasons and for both present and predicted future climatic events.
+It is therefore vitally important that the design of buildings is accurately modelled to ensure that they deliver comfortable and stable internal environments for all occupants, during all seasons and for both present and predicted future climatic events. - 3.27.
 When considering the benefits of natural light, careful consideration should be given to building orientation, the balance of window to wall areas and the volume of glazing and provision of shading on each elevation, ensuring that the design identifies and mitigates any significant overheating risk.
 External glazing solutions should be considered and designed to effectively reduce the risk of overheating, whilst still offering occupants access to daylight and views out.
 Window design and internal layout should be influenced by building orientation and the impact on daylighting provision and user comfort.
-Glazing on the East / West facing facades can present higher overheating risk due to low angle winter sun and similarly southerly orientations can present risk due to high angle summer sun.
+Glazing on the East/ West facing facades can present higher overheating risk due to low angle winter sun and similarly southerly orientations can present risk due to high angle summer sun.
 A passive design approach and detailed dynamic simulation modelling should be delivered at an early project stage to assess and identify suitable mitigation measures, therefore minimising any significant risk of overheating, whilst ensuring that the building can still benefit from good levels of daylight.
-Considerate design and external shading strategies can help to ensure adequate levels of thermal comfort.

-For a thermally enhanced building, with almost zero thermal bridges and low air permeability, to be at risk of overheating, it could be as a result of one of or a combination of the following:

-- Excessive glazing and / or no adequate external shading provision, resulting in excess solar gain; - Lack of appropriate means of ventilation, unable to cool the building effectively; - Absence of adequate night time purging to remove heat from the building by bringing in cooler night air; - Air temperature outside is higher than that inside, any air brought in to the building could increase the temperature (known as urban heat island effect, with a higher likelihood in densely built-up city areas than rural locations); - Internal heat gains not effectively managed or accurately reflected in design modelling; the rate of heat emissions from occupants as well as the contribution from systems / equipment can be significant and should be recognised and factored into early design considerations.
+Considerate design and external shading strategies can help to ensure adequate levels of thermal comfort. - 3.28.
+For a thermally enhanced building, with almost zero thermal bridges and low air permeability, to be at risk of overheating, it could be as a result of one of or a combination of the following: - excessive glazing and/ or no adequate external shading provision, resulting in excess solar gain - lack of appropriate means of ventilation, unable to cool the building effectively - absence of adequate night time purging to remove heat from the building by bringing in cooler night air - air temperature outside is higher than that inside, new air brought into the building could increase the temperature (This impact is made more likely in densely built-up city locations, known as urban heat island effect) - internal heat gains not effectively managed or accurately reflected in design modelling; the rate of heat emissions from occupants as well as the contribution from activities, systems and equipment can be significant and should be surveyed, checked for accuracy, and factored into early design considerations - 3.29.
 Achieving a highly energy efficient building, that offers good levels of thermal comfort and air quality, should consider all of the above, in a holistic and integrated way, and adequately address the following from the very start of the feasibility and design process: